lukehsiao/zola-researcher/README.md

 ### Fontawesome

-This theme includes fontawesome, so that fontawesome icons can be directly used.
+This theme recommends using performant SVG sprites, to only pull in the icons you need.

 ### Instant.page